kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## MIT CISR Key Insight

-AI maturity is not about technology first — it's about organizational learning.
+AI maturity is not about technology first — it's about organizational learning
 The more people who understand AI's purpose and limits, the faster the company evolves

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.